To have a workplace where all staff can thrive, first, we need to take a look at our own biases.

 This is the best place to start.

-We’ll read through your policies, guidelines, and hold focus groups with staff to uncover unspoken rules that are holding your organization back from leading the way.
+We’ll read through your policies and guidelines and hold focus groups with staff to uncover unspoken rules that are holding your institution back from leading the way.

 This is a great place to set benchmarks for personal and team growth.